minosss/git-bump/README.md

 # git-bump [![v](https://img.shields.io/npm/v/@yme/git-bump?color=5755d9&label=)](https://www.npmjs.com/package/@yme/git-bump)

-tired of update package version
+tired of update package version.
+NO options here, you should know what you did, If you make a mistake, learn and fix it.

 Install